 Hemingstone’s St Gregory’s church had four hatchments and a King William coat of arms.
 The wall paintings were of Biblical verses.
 The rectors are listed from 1316 starting with Giles de Wyngfeld.
 There was an octagonal font with a wooden cover.
 There was a lovely tomb for William Cantrell from 1585 and six wall monuments to various surnames – Brand, Colville and Martin including Philadephia Martin.
 There was a great display of tapestry kneelers in bright, vibrant colours.
 This is one of our favourite churches of the day.

-The church was closed which was a pity because it looked like a good one.
+St Mary and St Peter’s church at Barham was closed which was a pity because it looked like a good one.
 We looked for ages for the geocache but found nothing.
 We hoped that the tractor driver that passed us would give us a hint but he didn’t look like he knew what we were doing.
 It was too well hidden for us so we were forced to give up.

 We then went to Needham Market where we found four church micros in quick succession without entering any churches.
 Three because they were modern churches and St Johns because sadly this church was closed for 6 months as it was having the roof fixed.
 It has a very unusual roof and a steeple over the porch.
 Our New Zealand friends live in Needham Market but we didn’t stop to visit as we had not rung in advance and we figured they would be at work since it is Monday.
 However, we went into a small cafe called Crafts and Moore for lunch which was lovely and a nice change from our usual sandwiches.
 We had a lovely latte there too.